anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 * Fixed bug where titles were being broken when DO NOT USE TITLE was checked.
 * Fixed issue with limited character sets - should allow any characters in the title (diacritics, umlauts, etc.)
 * Optimized code to use less memory and run faster
-* Updated ColorBox to version 1.2.9
+* Updated Colorbox to version 1.2.9
 * No new features at this time

 = 1.5.3.1 =